pzunjurke/sql-data-warehouse-project/README.md

 🙌 Acknowledgments
-Special thanks to all mentors and online resources that contributed to the successful completion of this project.
+A heartfelt thank you to **Mr. Baraa Khatib Salkini** for his insightful course and detailed guidance, which helped me understand and implement the end-to-end **Data Engineering** workflow using the **Medallion Architecture**.
+His structured approach and real-world examples were instrumental in shaping this project. 🙏

 ## 🌟 About Me